 Cicero, Marcus Tullius: De finibus bonorum et malorum.

-University of Glasgow: Hunterian bequest 1807; Hunterian Museum bookplate on front free endpaper, with former shelfmark “Au.5.10”.
+University of Glasgow: Hunterian bequest, 1807; Hunterian Museum bookplate and book-label on front pastedown, with former shelfmark “Aa.5.12”.